Dental Crowns Indianapolis, IN

 Salvaging Natural Tooth Structure

 At our office, we practice conservative dentistry.
-We want to save the natural tooth structure whenever possible.
-Without the natural tooth root, you suffer various negative effects.
-Dental crowns are often the last line of defense we have to achieve this.
-For severely damaged teeth, a crown holds the pieces of a tooth together.
-When it comes to decay, they help replace the parts of the tooth that were too decayed to save, giving you a stable restoration.
+We want to save as much of the natural tooth structure as possible.
+Without the natural tooth root, you can suffer many negative effects.
+Dental crowns are often the last line of defense we use to achieve this.
+A crown replaces the parts of the tooth that were too decayed to save, giving you a stable restoration.

-They also help restore teeth where a large piece has broken off.
-A break like this exposes dental nerves and pulp, the sensitive inner layers of the tooth.
+They also help restore teeth where a large piece have broken off.
+A break exposes dental nerves and pulp, the sensitive inner layers of the tooth.
 When you’re eating, certain foods and beverages coming into contact with this can be very painful.
 The crown protects this sensitive tissue and minimizes pain.

 Completing a Dental Implant

-Dental implants are the gold standard of tooth replacement, for many reasons.
+Dental implants are the gold standard of tooth replacement for many reasons.
 They bring many benefits that other restorations don’t.
-This includes that they look and feel the most like natural teeth.
+This includes their natural look and feel.
 One of the main reasons for this is that a custom dental crown is the perfect finishing touch for an implant.
-They’re custom and look and function exactly like the rest of your teeth, matching size, shade, and shape.
-It’s almost impossible to tell that it isn’t a natural tooth.

 Dental Crown FAQs